spirosManolas/AMS562_FinalProject/README.md

 # AMS562_FinalProject

-To compile from terminal while in prject directory use following commands:
+To compile from terminal: while in project directory use following commands:

 cmake -S . -B build